-Since our founding in 2011, we have supported over two-hundred young people attend over fifty international summits.
-Our scholars attend meetings at the United Nations, OECD, World Bank, IMF and G20.
+Since our founding in 2011, we have supported over 250 young people participate in our Scholarship Program and attend over 70 international summits, including at the United Nations, OECD, World Bank, IMF and Y20.

 The Global Voices Scholarship Program consists of three elements: participation in a Pre-Departure Briefings program in Canberra, completion of a Policy Fellowship, and attendance at an international delegation.
 Our Program provides participants with a dedicated policy-writing workshop, media engagement training, institutional visits, greater cross-cultural awareness, and significant professional networking opportunities.

 Twice a year, Global Voices brings together its Scholars from across the country to participate in a Pre-Departure Briefings program.
 Across three days, the Scholars meet with senior leaders in government, civil-society, and academia, and receive training in policy-writing, media engagement, and networking.